-7. Details of Significant Changes in Key financial ratios
+9. Details of Significant Changes in Key financial ratios

 SI.
-No. Particulars 31.03.2019 31.03.2018 Formula adopted 1 Debtors Turnover Ratio (Days) 26.44 20.47 365 Days/(Net Revenue/ Average Trade Receivables) 2 Inventory Turnover Ratio (Days) 24.38 21.33 365 Days/ Net Reveue/Average Inventories) 3 Interest Coverage Ratio (0.67) 0.44 (Profit before Tax +Interest)/(Interest + Interest Capitalised) 4 Current Ratio 0.14 0.38 Current Assets/(Total Current Liabilities-Security Deposits payable on demand-Current maturities of Long Term Debt) 5 Debt-equity Ratio Total Debt/Total Equity 6 Operating Profit Margin Ratio (0.08) 0.21 EBITDA/Net Revenue 7 Net Profit Margin Ratio (0.56) (0.15) Net Profit/Net Revenue 8 Return on Networth Total Comprehensive Income/Average Networth
+Particulars 31.03.2020 31.03.2019 Formula adopted No. 1 Debtors Turnover Ratio (Days) 50.23 26.44 365 Days/(Net Revenue/ Average Trade Receivables) 2 Inventory Turnover Ratio (Days) 39.04 24.38 365 Days/ Net Reveue/Average Inventories) 3 Interest Coverage Ratio (0.45) (0.67) (Profit before Tax +Interest)/(Interest + Interest Capitalised) 4 Current Ratio 0.08 0.14 Current Assets/(Total Current Liabilities-Security Deposits payable on demand-Current maturities of Long Term Debt) 5 Debt-equity Ratio () () Total Debt Total Equity 6 Operating Profit Margin Ratio (0.17) (0.08) EBITDA/Niet Revenue 7 Net Profit Margin Ratio (1.18) (0.56) Net Profit/Net Revenue 8 Return on Networth (#) (#) Total Comprehensive Income/Average Networth

-Since Equity is negative, ratio cannot be calculated.

-Since Networth is negative, ratio cannot be calculated.
+- () Since equity is negative, ratio cannot be calculated. - (#) Since Netwoth is negative, ratio cannot be calculated - a.

-- a.
 EBITDA denotes Profit before Interest+Tax+Depreciation. - b.
-Increase in Debtor Turnover Ratio is on account of reduction in sales. - c.
+Increase in Debtor Turnover Ratio is on account of reduction in Sales. - c.
 Reduction in Interest Coverage Ratio is due to reduction in Sales and Profit. - d.
-Current Ratio is reduced as current liability has increased due to reduction in Sales and Profit. - 8.
-Future Outlook
+Current Ratio is reduced as current liability has increased due to reduction in Sales and Profit.

+10. Future Outlook

-GDP growth for the year 2019-20 was originally projected at 7.4%, which is now revised to 7.2%.
-However, there are several uncertainities which can have an impact in the projected GDP.
+There are several uncertainities which can have an impact in the projected GDP.
 The outlook of oil prices continue to be hazy both on upside and downside.
-It is expected that the demand for cement would grow at around 8% for the financial year 2019-20.
+It is expected that the demand for cement would grow at around 8% for the financial year 2020-21.
 Our plants are fully equipped and supported with grinding units at strategic locations.
 Our company will be able to take full advantage of the economic momentum in the coming years.